 The hazy skies and occasional coughing from the smoke coming down off the mountains (all that was left of large expanses of the National Parks burning) was getting worse while we were there and we did wonder about getting stuck in Bairnsdale if the roads back to Melbourne got cut, or if we should relocate the Parents in Law (I fear that it would be easier to rope dragons, but we did insist on checking the emergency plans for the village).
 I’m not sure if it was the smoke, that the Parents are getting older every time we see them, or that I had just been working on a book of Peter’s life in photos, but I spent every day scanning every photo I could get my hands on and getting the Parents to identify as many as possible.

-It was a very odd New Years; we left the Parents-in law surrounded by smoke, Taylor flew off to be with his Uni mates in Adelaide (shrouded in smoke), Mitchell headed back to Geelong (shrouded in smoke).
-We headed back to Darwin (not shrouded in smoke, but with a steaming red, hot, grumpy, cat who was very much not talking to me – the Kattery had airconditioning, but he really, really didn’t want to be there).
+It was a very odd New Years; we left the Parents-in law surrounded by smoke, Taylor flew off to be with his Uni mates in Adelaide (shrouded in smoke), Mitchell headed back to Geelong (shrouded in smoke), and we headed back to Darwin (not shrouded in smoke, but with a steaming red, hot, grumpy, cat who was very much not talking to me – the Kattery had airconditioning, but he really, really didn’t want to be there).

 Mum just doesn’t understand…that place was full of noisy, fur shedding, common household cats… I tried to explain (in short easy words) but they just couldn’t grasp that I am superior!
 It was a long time with just myself to understand me – and I fear myself and I are now not on speaking terms.